 SKINCARE INGREDIENTS TO TRY

-If you’re mainly concerned with pregnancy-safe anti-aging products (i.e., no retinol), look for a serum packed with antioxidants that help protect and restore your skin’s resilience.
-When it comes to antioxidants, your skin can never have too much.
+If you’re mainly concerned with pregnancy-safe anti-aging products, look for a serum packed with natural antioxidants that aren't retinol to help protect and restore your skin’s resilience.
 The Tracie Martyn Firming Serum boasts over ten potent sources of antioxidants ranging from the better-known like vitamin C and green tea to cutting-edge like superoxide dismutase—an enzyme naturally found in your body that protects against free radicals.

 For hyperpigmentation and melasma: safe brighteners like kojic acid & vitamin C